PepperLola/cgol-grapher/README.md

 This is an [R-Pentomino](http://www.conwaylife.com/wiki/R-pentomino "R-Pentomino").

-X represents the X-value (like on a Euclidean plane, except the origin is the top-right), Y the Y-value and S the state you want that cell to be in.
+X represents the X-value, Y the Y-value (like on a Euclidean plane, except the origin is the top-right) and S the state you want that cell to be in.
 The state is pretty much useless, because everything starts out dead, but eh.

 You can also choose to generate a random board.
 Do this by entering `random/probability of alive cell/probability of dead cell`, like this: